Zubimendi vs Partey: is Arsenal's midfield actually worse than it was, or is the Bournemouth hangover doing the thinking?

 Three months ago Martin Zubimendi was being discussed as Arsenal's signing of the season.
 He'd scored a brace against Nottingham Forest in September, won the Premier League Goal of the Month award, and was being held up as evidence that Arteta had finally found the midfield anchor his system had been waiting for since Thomas Partey's injury-plagued decline.

 By Saturday afternoon, after a 76% pass accuracy and a horror show at the back post for Alex Scott's winner, the same corners of the internet that had been singing his name were calling him a downgrade on a player Arsenal replaced two years ago.
-Football takes no prisoners in the last few games of a title race, but the Zubimendi-versus-Partey debate deserves a more honest treatment than the Bournemouth result has given it.
+Football takes no prisoners in the last few games of a title race, but the Zubimendi-Partey debate deserves a more honest treatment than the Bournemouth result has given it.

 Thomas Partey joined Arsenal in October 2020 for £45 million, the most expensive Ghanaian player in history at the time, with the profile of a generational defensive midfielder.
 His best season at the club was 2022-23, when he made 33 league appearances, scored three times including the Goal of the Season against Spurs, and was the anchor of the midfield that took Arsenal to within five points of a first title in 19 years.